 The Jabra Elite 75t Truly Wireless are better headphones than the Bose Sport Earbuds Truly Wireless.
 The Jabra have longer continuous battery life, a better noise isolation performance, and they leak less sound.
 They have a very thumpy and excited sound profile compared to the more neutral Bose, but unlike the Bose, you can customize their sound using the parametric EQ and presets in their companion app.
 However, the Bose are more stable.

 The Bose Sport Earbuds Truly Wireless are marginally better headphones for sports and fitness than the Jabra Elite Active 75t Truly Wireless.
 The Bose have a more stable in-ear fit.
 However, the Jabra have a more versatile overall performance, as their controls are easier to use and they have a better noise isolation performance.
 They have an excited sound profile with more bass than the Bose, and they're more customizable thanks to their graphic EQ and presets.

 The Beats Powerbeats Pro Truly Wireless and the Bose Sport Earbuds Truly Wireless are both impressive for sports and fitness, but the Beats are better for mixed usage.
-The Beats have a better control scheme, and their continuous battery life is longer.
+The Beats have a longer continuous battery life.
 However, the Bose are better-built, more stable, and they leak less noise.